Has your muse scarpered?

-Top tips to help you get back in your writing zone after the festivities
+Then let me help you make writer’s block a thing of the past with my top tips to help you get back in your writing zone after the festivities.

 Commit to writing for a set amount of time each day

-Make sure you switch off your distractions before you begin too.
+Switch off your distractions before you start too.
 And once your thirty minutes are up, check in with yourself.
-How do you feel once you’re finished writing?
-Chances are, once you’ve done this for a day or two, you’ll reset your time for a little bit longer (rather like resetting your alarm clock on a morning).
+How do you feel now you’re finished writing?
+Chances are, once you’ve done this for a day or two, you’ll reset your time for a little bit longer.

 Set regular, realistic deadlines and break down your goals into smaller ones